emawind84/the-vault/README.md

     $ vault token create -policy=base -orphan

 take note of the new token and update the variable `VAULT_TOKEN` with the new value.

+### Expiration & renew

+You can retrieve the token information as well:

+    $ vault token lookup

+> amongst the data, `ttl` value and `expire_time` are important, take note of these values since we should renew the token before it expires.

+We can renew the token for another month (make sure you do the renew before the expiration time):

+    $ vault token renew -increment=750h

 ## Execution with Docker